knetikmedia/knetikcloud-csharp-net20-client/docs/UsersSubscriptionsApi.md

             var apiInstance = new UsersSubscriptionsApi();
             var userId = 56;  // int? | The id of the user
             var inventoryId = 56;  // int? | The id of the user's inventory
-            var status = status_example;  // string | The new status for the subscription.
+            var status = new StringWrapper(); // StringWrapper | The new status for the subscription.
 Actual options may differ from the indicated set if the invoice status type data has been altered.
 Allowable values: ('current', 'canceled', 'stopped', 'payment_failed', 'suspended')

             try
             {